apache/incubator-kie-kogito-examples/serverless-workflow-functions-events-quarkus/README.md

 Enter the data into the provided form to see the example in action!
 Date of Birth must be in `YYYY-MM-DD` format.

-Also, there's the Swagger UI that can also be used to explore the APIs in this example: http://localhost:8080/swagger-ui/
+Also, there is the Swagger UI that can also be used to explore the APIs in this example: http://localhost:8080/swagger-ui/

 ## Installing and Running